louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Diagnosis and management of rhinosinusitis: a practice parameter update [^65d2b5d4].
 Annals of Allergy, Asthma & Immunology (2014).
 Medium credibility.

-Annotations to algorithm—symptoms suggestive of acute rhinosinusitis (ARS) include listed prominent symptoms, and specific red flags require urgent evaluation.
+Annotations to algorithm — symptoms suggestive of acute rhinosinusitis (ARS) include listed prominent symptoms, and specific red flags require urgent evaluation.
 Prominent symptoms include nasal congestion, purulent rhinorrhea, postnasal drainage, facial or dental pain, headache, throat clearing, and cough.
 Any patient with orbital swelling or pain, swelling of the forehead, and/or diplopia should be urgently evaluated.

 ---